3 win Nobel medicine award for hepatitis C virus discovery

 Announcing the prize in Stockholm on Monday, the Nobel Committee noted that the trio's work helped explain a major source of blood-borne hepatitis that couldn't be explained by the hepatitis A and B viruses.

-Their work make possible blood tests and new medicines that have saved millions of lives, the committee said.
+Their work makes possible blood tests and new medicines that have saved millions of lives, the committee said.

 Thanks to their discovery, highly sensitive blood tests for the virus are now available and these have essentially eliminated post-transfusion hepatitis in many parts of the world, greatly improving global health, the committee said.